13 Packaging Cost per Order Statistics For eCommerce Stores

 Many ecommerce businesses lose money by using boxes that are too large for their products.
 Dimensional weight pricing directly impacts shipping costs based on package size rather than actual weight.

+When you use properly sized packaging, you pay for the actual space your product occupies instead of excess air.
 Companies implementing right-sizing packaging strategies report shipping cost reductions of 20-30%.
 This approach not only cuts expenses but also uses less packing material.

 Right-sizing also improves customer satisfaction as packages arrive without excessive void fill or packaging waste.